pmclean1964/azure-dementia-api/infrastructure/README.md

   - STORAGE_ACCOUNT_NAME
   - KEY_VAULT_RESOURCE_GROUP
   - KEY_VAULT_NAME
+- Optional: You may also supply a parameters JSON file path via the parametersFile input (defaults to infrastructure/parameters.example.json).
+Any missing inputs/variables will be read from this file if present.
 - Manual run example (from GitHub UI):
   - Run workflow "Deploy Infrastructure (Bicep)" with inputs:
     - resourceGroupName=rg-dementia-api